Ensembl/ensembl-production-imported/docs/auto/SRAAlignment_BRC4.md

 The process also generates additional temporary bam files, extracted from the main bam:

-    One for unique reads
+- One for unique reads
-    One for non-unique reads
+- One for non-unique reads

 If the data is stranded, then each unique/non-unique bam file is also split into:

-    Forward stranded reads
+- Forward stranded reads
-    Reverse stranded reads
+- Reverse stranded reads

 So if the data is stranded, 4 files are generated.
 If it is unstranded, 2 files are generated.

-## Post-alignment processing
+## 6. POST-ALIGNMENT PROCESSING

 ### **Bam stats**